top of page

 Embrace Change

-Here is the problem.
+Here is a major problem.
 Most people fight change, they get comfortable in their daily lives, they drive to work on the same route, eat similar foods, perform the same tasks day in and day out, recycle the same conversations, perform the same type of recreational activities, and always stay within their comfort zones.
-But when it comes to maintaining a healthy nervous system, staying in your comfort zone is a big mistake!
+But when it comes to maintaining a healthy nervous system, Staying In Your Comfort Zone Is A Big Mistake!

-If you could ask your brain how it feels about its daily routine of “business as usual” it would probably use words such as: tedi us, dull, monotonous, uneventful, repetitive, uninspired, tiring, mundane, and even lifeless.
-Not the ideal situation if our objective is to increase neuroplasticity and build a lot of synaptic redundancy!
+If you could ask your brain how it feels about its daily routine of “business as usual” it would probably use words such as: tedious, dull, monotonous, uneventful, repetitive, uninspired, tiring, mundane, and even lifeless.
+Not the ideal situation if our objective is to increase neuroplasticity, build synaptic redundancy and lead a joyous life!

 Years ago, I worked as a ski patrol.
 Most of us could ski the entire day without falling.
 But all that meant was that we were actually skiing well below our abilities.
 If we pushed ourselves we would be falling numerous times throughout the day.
 The benefit of pushing ourselves, after a few weeks of constantly falling, was that our skiing ability improved drastically.